akamary/mern-portfolio-heroku/README.md

 * Using Route 53 service for registering a custom domain and configured the EC2 instance to point that url
 * Securing site with LetsEncrypt SSL

+any visitor can contact me by sending emails using nodemailer and storing in MongoDB the number of visitors,location, current time and date, etc.

 **AWS EC2 Instance-** https://kamaryaviv.com/